Carnival in Tenerife 2025

 DSC06635

-And these must be mailmen from all over the city marching.
+And these must be mailmen from all over the city walking.
 The cutie is with them too.

 DSC00928